sdetmharinavi/hnvtx/scripts/output.md

     if (isError || !data) return <ErrorDisplay error={error?.message || "File not found"} />;

     const { file, history } = data;

+    // THE FIX: Ensure we have a valid ID before rendering components that depend on it.
+    // This narrows the type of file.id from 'string | null' to 'string'. if (!file || !file.id) {
+        return <ErrorDisplay error="Invalid file record: Missing ID" />;
+    }

     const isActive = file.status === 'active';